supratims/my-twitter-stat/README.md

+### Description
-### A basic app to test twitter apis using nodejs : credits: github.com/olinjs
+A basic app to test twitter apis using nodejs : credits: github.com/olinjs Displays a list of your top 100 followers sorted by their own followers count

 ### Dependencies
 * Look at package.json